The safest place for your baby to sleep is in a cot in the same room as you. The risk of cot death is higher for babies who sleep in a separate room.

 Your baby should not share a bed with your other children.

-In some situations it is very dangerous to share a bed with your baby.
-Do not share a bed with your baby if you or your partner:
+Do not share a bed with your baby, if you or your partner:

 - are smokers

-- have taken alcohol, drugs, legal or illegal, or medication that may make you drowsy
+- have taken alcohol, drugs (legal or illegal) or medicines that can make you drowsy

 - are over tired